-JR has many years of experience in advising and representing brokers in order to prevent such breaches of duty, which can lead to forfeiture of the claim to the commission.
-JR also represents broker clients who are exposed to such breaches of duty and advises on the legal defense of unjustified brokerage claims.
+We have many years of experience in advising and representing brokers in order to prevent such breaches of duty, which can lead to forfeiture of the claim to the commission.
+We also represent broker clients who are exposed to such breaches of duty and advise on the legal defense of unjustified brokerage claims.

 JR follows the current case law on brokerage law and regularly publishes specialist articles on it, also on the JR-BLOG.